mwielgoszewski/www.tssci-security.com/archives/2013/05/30/decoding-and-tampering-protobuf-serialized-messages-in-burp.rst

 protocol and never diving into the application itself.

 Out of necessity, I wrote a Burp Extension that would decode raw protobuf messages even when a .proto was not available.
-I added features to it such that it you can load a .proto to allow decoding, editing, and encoding of messages.
+After loading a .proto, the extension features the ability to modify and tamper with protobuf messages.
 In my extension, you can also manually specify what message type to deserialize a given protobuf message as.
 You can download my extension at

 * `burp-protobuf-decoder`_